 - Identifies what other organizations are doing the same or similar work in the community, and how the proposed organization differs from those other organizations.

-- Identifies specific fundraising sources to sustain the organization through its start-up phase.
+- Identifies specific fundraising sources to sustain the organization through its

-Wayfind Review and Approval Process
+Communities Rise (Wayfind) Review and Approval Process

 Once a completed application and the application fee are received, our screening committee will review the materials and verify eligibility for legal assistance.
 If your application is approved, you will receive a notice by email.